Dewanbagi Pir: Establishment

+Other centres

-Mahbub moved to Dhaka on 28 March 1985, with the aim of spreading the ideals of Muhammadi Islam.
-Then he established the religious institution Dewanbag Sharif.
-He established a total of 11 Darbar Sharifs to propagate and spread the teachings of Muhammadi Islam in the remote areas of Bangladesh.
-First, he established the temporary head office of Muhammadi Islam at 154 Arambagh in the capital Dhaka in 1985.
-In the same year, he established the 'Babe Jannat' Darbar Sharif at Dewanbag in Narayanganj.
+He established a total of 10 branches to propagate and spread his teachings.
+First, he established the temporary head office of his theological school at Arambagh area in the capital city Dhaka in 1985.
+In the same year, he established the school at 'Babe Jannat' at Dewanbag in Narayanganj.
 Later, he established 'Babe Madina' at Kamalapur in Motijheel, Dhaka, in 1987.
+This is located behind the Bangladesh Bank building in south Kamalapur, Dhaka, which has a camel farm, and currently Dewanbagi and his wife Syeda Hamida Begum are engraved here.

-Then in 1992, he permanently shifted the temporary head office of Muhammadi Islam from 154 Arambagh by establishing 'Babe Rahmat Building' at 147 Arambagh.
+In 1992, he permanently shifted the temporary head office from 154 Arambagh by establishing 'Babe Rahmat at 147 Arambagh.
+It is serving as the main administrative center of Dewanbag Sharif.

-In continuation of this, he established 'Babe Najat' in Rangpur in 1995, 'Babe Barkat' in Trishal, Mymensingh in 1998.
-Then, keeping pace with the growing tide of devotees, he established 'Babe Niamat' in Chuadanga in 2006, 'Babe Morshed' in Ashuganj, Brahmanbaria in 2008, 'Babe Ferdous' in Moghbazar, Dhaka in 2009, and 'Babe Magfirat' in Chittagong in 2010.
+He established 'Babe Najat' in Rangpur at 1995, 'Babe Barkat' in Trishal, Mymensing at 1998, 'Babe Niamat' in Chuadanga at 2006, 'Babe Morshed' at Ashuganj, Brahmanbaria at 2008, 'Babe Ferdous' in Moghbazar, Dhaka at 2009, and lastly 'Babe Magfirat in Chottogram in 2010.
 In addition, he established hundreds of Khanqay Mahbubiya and Zaker Majlis in more than a hundred countries of the world and in various districts of Bangladesh.
-He also founded the World Ashek-e-Rasul Organization with the aim of spreading the great ideals of Muhammadi Islam to the outside world.
+He also founded the World Ashek-e-Rasul Organization with the aim of spreading his belief to the outside world.
 Mahbub-e-Khoda founded the Sufi Foundation Bangladesh in 1992 and the Al Quran Research Center in 1998.

+Principal teachings

+Dewanbag Darbar Sharif has 4 principles teachings known as the main teachings of Muhammadi Islam.